Karinkunnam 6's: Release

 The film was certified by the Central Board of Film Certification on 27 June 2016.
 Karinkunnam 6'S was released on 6 July 2016 in 49 screens in Kerala on the eve of Eid.
 The film clashed with the coinciding release of Shajahanum Pareekuttiyum.

+Critical reception

+Deepa Soman of The Times of India rated the film three out of five stars and wrote that "Karinkunnam Sixes deserves to be watched for its interesting characters, story setting and the love for sports, and can offer a good time if your expectations aren't sky high."
+Paresh C. Palicha of Rediff gave it two-and-a-half out of five stars and wrote, "Karinkunnam 6s may lack the depth to be a great film but it is a decent watch."
+O. P. Olassa of Samayam rated the film three out of five stars, commending its sports drama credentials for its era, while noting its reliance on familiar clichés.

 Box office

 The film made a gross collection of ₹2.1 crore in three days at Kerala box office.